 In addition, there was another great spot that we didn’t get to, called Buddha’s Garden, open 9-4:30 Monday through Saturday.
 They serve up good vegetarian fair and smoothies that local expats rave about.
 We anticipate that vegan/vegetarian foodies will love this new space.
 Find it inside Zen Yoga.

-If you are planning to be in town for a while, or like us planning to definitely come back and do more, there are lots of other activities to stay occupied in San Juan del Sur.
-Horseback riding, fishing, mountain biking, zip lining, and turtle watching are just some of the activities advertised in town.
+If you are planning to be in town for a while, or like us planning to definitely come back and do more, then you’ll probably find yourself wondering what to do in San Juan del Sur.
+There are lots of other activities to keep you occupied in San Juan del Sur, so you won’t need to think too hard about it.
+Horseback riding, fishing, mountain biking, ziplining, and turtle watching are just some of the activities advertised in town.

-We spent 3 days in San Juan del Sur but that didn’t seem nearly enough time to experience all that this little town has to offer.
-The truth is we barely did anything, but relax on the beaches and enjoy cheap Toña beers, cocktails, delicious meals, and awesome sunsets.
+We spent 3 days in San Juan del Sur, but that didn’t seem nearly enough time to experience all the things to do in San Juan del Sur, Nicaragua that we had been looking forward to.
+The truth is we barely did anything but relax on the beaches and enjoy cheap Toña beers, cocktails, delicious meals, and awesome sunsets.

 Luckily for us, San Juan del Sur is just 3 hours away from our home base in Costa Rica and makes for a great destination for those pesky visa runs.
 We can’t wait to return!

-Where to stay: We suggest staying in town to take advantage of being able to explore on foot.
+When looking for a hotel in San Juan del Sur, Nicaragua, we suggest staying in town to take advantage of being able to explore on foot.
 San Juan del Sur doesn’t have a lot of 4-5 star accommodation options right in town, as it is still more of a backpacker destination, but there are lots of great hostels (that offer private rooms), and bed & breakfast accommodation options to choose from.
-We recommend starting your search on booking.com